 In fact, I would argue that the most effective long-term wealth building strategy for the stock market also happens to be the simplest.
 Our investing advice is this: Buy an ultra-low-cost diversified index fund and continue to purchases new shares automatically on a set time schedule.

-We suggest the Total US Stock Market Index Fund (VTSAX) or S&P 500 Index Fund from Vanguard, but there are comparable funds at Fidelity and Schwab that accomplish the same goals.
+We love the Total US Stock Market Index Fund (VTSAX) or S&P 500 Index Fund from Vanguard, but there are comparable funds at other discount brokers that accomplish the same goals.

-Don’t check how the market is doing, don’t get skittish and sell when the market drops, just keep pumping money in there week after week (Vanguard lets you setup an automatic investment on a weekly, bi-weekly or monthly basis, so whatever best fits your schedule).
+Don’t check how the market is doing, don’t get skittish and sell when the market drops, just keep pumping money in there week after week (Vanguard lets you set up an automatic investment on a weekly, bi-weekly or monthly basis, so whatever best fits your schedule).

 You’re going to wake up one day as an extraordinarily rich person and you’ll have experienced much less stress along the way than nearly every other investor!

-How Does Warren Feel about Low Cost Index Fund Investing
+How Does Warren Feel About Low-Cost Index Fund Investing?

 Don’t believe us?
 Here is Warren Buffett–the greatest investor the world has ever known–from his 2013 Berkshire Hathaway Shareholder Letter: